 The final form of each exhibition represents the efforts of our staff to collaborate with both curators and artists, ensuring that their participation widens their professional experience and offers exposure of their work to the artistic community.
 NURTUREart also reserves space in its exhibition schedule for in and off -site special projects and exhibitions.
+Our bi-yearly open-call to video artists (Videorover) also translates in pop-up exhibitions, installations and workshops featuring the works of the selected artists.
+Once a year, the gallery also hosts our Project Curate education project, featuring an exhibition conceived and organized by a group of public school students (coordinated by a guest curator or artists).

 In the summer of 2012, the gallery hosted …Is This Free?
 Curated by Marco Antonini, this project consisted of three sequential exhibitions, consisting almost entirely of artworks, ephemera and publications conceived and produced to be freely distributed.
 Historically relevant pieces loaned from private collections were presented side by side with contemporary work, including a series of project-specific artworks commissioned to emerging artists. …Is This Free? also included two side projects: Lawn School (curated by Megan Snowe and Rachel Steinberg), a series of free outdoor classes on various topics of practical and theoretical interest and …Can I Take This? (curated by Megan Snowe), a regularly updated bookshelf of free publications that became an integral part of the gallery exhibitions.
 A book of interviews, email exchanges and contributions on the topic of “Free” art was published in conjunction with the exhibition.